M-A1996/CIFAR-10-Dataset---Neural-Network-Architecture-Design/README.md

 # CIFAR-10 Image Classification with PyTorch

 ## Project Overview
-This repository contains a deep learning project developed for a course at Queen Mary University of London (QMUL), conducted from March to April 2024.
-The project involves designing and training a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset.
-The model employs a combination of attention-weighted convolutional layers, intermediate blocks, and state-of-the-art techniques such as data augmentation, batch normalization, and dropout.
+This project involves the design and training of a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset.
+In the beginning, a basic architecture CNN is created with an intermediate block consisting of attention-weighted convolutional layers and an output block.
+The model then employs state-of-the-art training techniques such as data augmentation, batch normalization, and dropout to name a few in order to increase the testing accuracy of the model to generalise images better.
+There are a total of 3 stages including 3 different CNNs with and without the use of training techniques which are:
+    - h

 The project achieved a predicted distinction with a peak testing accuracy of 86.12%.

 ## Features
 - **Attention-Weighted Convolutional Layers:** Enhances model sensitivity to salient features in the image data.